robboyett/Becoming-an-AI-designer/index.md

 - The Turing Trap: The Promise & Peril of Human-Like Artificial Intelligence https://digitaleconomy.stanford.edu/news/the-turing-trap-the-promise-peril-of-human-like-artificial-intelligence/

 <a name="prompt-writting"></a>
-## Introductions to prompt writting
+## Introductions to prompts
+Prompting is essentially **writing a design brief for an expert collaborator**.
+A good prompt gives the model the same grounding you'd give a teammate: context, goal, constraints, and examples.
+These links arguably some of the best places to go and get familiarized with prompting and some of the intricacies involved in it.
 - Google, Prompting Guide 101 https://services.google.com/fh/files/misc/gemini-for-google-workspace-prompting-guide-101.pdf
 - Anthropic, Prompt Engineering Overview https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/overview
-- Anthropic, Prompt Engineering Interactive Tutorial https://github.com/anthropics/prompt-eng-interactive-tutorial?tab=readme-ov-file After completing this course, you will be able to:
-  - Understand the structure of a great prompt
-  - Recognise common failure modes
-  - Learn the 80/20 techniques to address them
-  - Understand LLMs strengths and weaknesses
-  - Build a strong prompts library
+- Anthropic, Prompt Engineering Interactive Tutorial https://github.com/anthropics/prompt-eng-interactive-tutorial?tab=readme-ov-file After completing this course, you will be able to: Understand the structure of a great prompt, Recognise common failure modes, Learn the 80/20 techniques to address them, Understand LLMs strengths and weaknesses, Build a strong prompts library

 <a name="prompting"></a>
 # 🗣️ Prompting
-This section provides a practical frame for using prompts in design work.
-It explains what prompting is, which frameworks and methods exist today, how dependable they are, and how to move from casual use to repeatable workflows and background system prompts.

-## How to think about prompting

-Prompting is essentially **writing a design brief for an expert collaborator**.
-A good prompt gives the model the same grounding you'd give a teammate: context, goal, constraints, and examples.
+Prompting in itself is an evolving space and affected by new model types as they come out.
+The fundamentals seem reasonably set.
+The clearer you are and the more context you give, the better the outcomes can be.
 Most useful techniques sit on a continuum from lightweight chat to embedded automation.

 **A prompting maturity ladder**